Scalability Is a Leading Challenge Facing the EV Charging Ecosystem Today

 Addressing the EV Fleet Market

-Other requirements specific to fleet operators include providing drivers the ability to reserve chargers and adjust if the driver is late; managing facility parking lot chargers; supporting “fuel” cards and roaming for charging in-transit; and supporting at-home charging for fleet vehicles that go home with their drivers at night.
+Other requirements specific to EV fleet operators include providing drivers the ability to reserve chargers and adjust if the driver is late; managing facility parking lot chargers; supporting “fuel” cards and roaming for charging in-transit; and supporting at-home charging for fleet vehicles that go home with their drivers at night.
 The benefits for fleet managers include integration of charging into a seamless vehicle journey, a controlled and stable charging environment, optimized energy management, improved utilization, and reduced TCO.

 Wrapping Things Up: Addressing Grid Challenges with Energy Management